chkeram/news-scrape-api/README.md

 Since this is a POC we perform scraping from https://www.theguardian.com/ however, it is extensible to any news website by adding new spider(s).

 ## How it works:

+### Architecture

+[Here is a drawing](https://drive.google.com/file/d/1F2lxAISzHAoTwCzsdDdGDDmCHDSpIQWt/view?usp=share_link) of the architecture of the solution.
+There are 4 components:
+- News-API service: Python Service using FastAPI + SQLAlchemy to manage communication with the DB.
+- DB: PostgresSQL database
+- Scraper: Python Service using Scrapy framework to scrape news sites + News-API client to POST articles
+- PGAdmin: To facilitate monitoring and work on the DB.

 ### Scraping Sequence Diagram

+To scrape `The Guardian` we are performing 3 scrapes:
+1. Get all the categories (UK, World) from main page: https://www.theguardian.com/
+2. Per Category (e.g. https://www.theguardian.com/world)scrape the links for all the articles in the page.
+3. For every article link, crape article content

+Once scraping is done, the Scraper is reaching `News-API` `POST` endpoint `v1/` and the article is stored to the DB.

 ```mermaid
   sequenceDiagram